Taiilzmf/C_Sharp_Projects/README.md

 This repository holds all of my C# and .Net Framework assignments.
 We learned how to create the game of BlackJack showcasing abstraction, polymorphism, and inheritance.
-We also created a website to allow users to sign up for car insurance and automatical price out a quote.
+We also created a website to allow users to sign up for car insurance and automatically price out a quote.
 Another assignment was creating a newsletter that utilizes Entity Framework 6, and creates a sign up that auto adds members to our database.